 The case claims that there are unprecedented delays in H4 and H4 EAD processing even when they are filed with H1B in premium.
 It seems that USCIS and DHS are trying to take the H4 dependent’s work authorization away by intentionally delaying the EAD approvals.

-The H4 biometric requirement, which is probably not required by law, was added recently by USCIS for all applications filed using form i-539 from Mar 22, 2019 on-wards.
+The H4 biometric requirement was added recently by USCIS for all applications filed using form i-539 from Mar 22, 2019 on-wards.

 Chances of Winning H4 EAD Delays Court Case

 Once the lawsuit is filed, the government has 60 days to respond by either processing the I-539 or fighting the lawsuit.
 Normally, they don’t want to deal with the hassle of the lawsuit and instead just settle by approving the applications.

 It has been seen that USCIS is approving cases filed in the lawsuit earlier than other to avoid fighting the case.

 Since the court case has been withdrawn by RN law group after the cases were approved, there is no judgement to direct USCIS to speed up the process which may have benefited the other 50k+ H4 EAD workers.

 USCIS allows to file for EAD renewal 180 days in advance of current card’s expiry as there is no automatic extension or interim EAD available for H4 dependents.

 H4 EAD Court Case Details